DonSchenck/kubevirt-crc-windows-tutorial/README.md

 `crc console`

 Log in as user "kubedamin", using the same password that you used to log in at the comand line, earlier.

+Using the console, you can watch the Windows VM start.
+Under the "Workloads" section of the menu, select the "Virtual Machines" option.
+Make sure you are in the project "virtwin", and you can see the VM entitled "windows-app-server" listed.

 ## Create RDP service
 `virtctl expose virtualmachine windows-app-server --name windows-app-server-rdp --port 3389 --target-port 3389 --type NodePort`